Frittenfett/streamlabs_invest/README.md

 * !setInvest {number} (Caster only)
 * !invest {number}

-Viewer will invest their curreny coins into a pot.
+Viewer will invest their currency coins into a pot.
 For example, you can make a goal if the pot reaches 100k you will make a 12 hours stream.

 The number is saved in a txt file, so you can easily put the number inside your Open Broadcaster Overlay.